pearcej/cppds/_sources/AlgorithmAnalysis/HashTableAnalysis.rst

              iteration               O(n)
     ================== ==================

+Note that it is not typical to iterate through a hash table because it is a data structure designed for look-up, not for iteration.

-For our last performance experiment we will compare the performance of the contains operation between arrays and hash tables.
-In the process we will confirm that the contains operator for arrays is :math:`O(n)` and the contains operator for hash tables is :math:`O(1)`.
+For our last performance experiment we will compare the performance of the contains operation between vectors and hash tables.
+In the process we will confirm that the contains operator for vectors is :math:`O(n)` and the contains operator for hash tables is :math:`O(1)`.
 The experiment we will use to compare the two is simple.
-We’ll make an array with a range of numbers in it.
-Then we will pick numbers at random and check to see if the numbers are in the array.
-If our performance tables are correct the bigger the array the longer it should take to determine if any one number is contained in the array.
+We’ll make an vector with a range of numbers in it.
+Then we will pick numbers at random and check to see if the numbers are in the vector.
+If our performance tables are correct the bigger the vector the longer it should take to determine if any one number is contained in the vector.

 We will repeat the same experiment for a hash table that contains numbers as the keys.
 In this experiment we should see that determining